CHIRON: Accelerating Node Synchronization without Security Trade-offs in Distributed Ledgers: Introduction

+Beyond their unclear practical impact, blockchains that support parallel transaction execution have exceedingly high hardware requirements that might be disproportionate to the practical speed-up they deliver.
+This raises centralization concerns as participation becomes increasingly costly, and an increasing fraction of nodes \emph{cannot keep up} with verification.
+This is particularly staggering given that even in blockchains with significantly lower hardware requirements and throughput, such as Ethereum, more than a quarter of all nodes are unable to keep up as of the time of writing~\cite{nodewatch}.

+When nodes lag behind, the consequences are immediate: full nodes respond to clients only after significant delays, and validators may miss their proposal slots or propose a significant number of stale transactions, reducing the goodput of the system.
+Furthermore, in the presence of faulty nodes, the system might stall until sufficient correct validators catch up to the head of the chain.

+In practice, lagging full nodes and validators are under pressure to catch up not by reauditing and reexecuting the full history, but by skipping ahead via signed checkpoints.
+While this accelerates synchronization, only a smaller subset of active nodes actually verifies the validity of the blocks in the chain.
+This behavior is compatible with standard BFT assumptions and, by itself, does not threaten safety as long as the fraction of faulty nodes remains below the tolerated threshold.

+However, recent work~\cite{recoveryprotocols,roughgarden} has relaxed this assumption with the help of recovery models, where systems can recover from periods of Byzantine majority while maintaining economic safety, i.e., client losses can be compensated from slashed stake.
+To ensure economic safety in these settings, clients' potential losses must be bounded.
+Consequently, several works assume that all validators and full nodes always verify block validity to limit the damage of potential attacks under an adversarial majority~\cite{cobra,stakesure}.
+This assumption also aligns with Bitcoin’s original vision for validators and full nodes~\cite{bitcoin,centralization,bitcoinfullnodes}.
+We refer to this property as unconditional validity.

+\ray{Although zero-knowledge proofs could theoretically be used to attest to the correctness of execution outputs to aid recovery, their generation imposes a substantial computational overhead which renders this approach impractical.}

-In this paper, we propose \sys, a framework that helps stragglers and full nodes catch up in modern blockchain environments. \sys accelerates the parallel execution of smart contracts on stragglers and full nodes with the help of hints extracted during the normal execution at the non-straggling nodes.
-Furthermore, \sys does not rely on hints for safety and does not introduce any overhead on the critical path of consensus.
+In this paper, we propose \sys, a framework that helps struggling validators and full nodes, hereafter denoted as stragglers, catch up in blockchains that deploy optimistic execution engines, for example, Aptos~\cite{aptos}, Monad~\cite{monad} or Sei~\cite{sei}, without sacrificing unconditional validity. \ray{Notably, \sys achieves this with minimal overhead and without relying on sophisticated cryptographic mechanisms.} \sys achieves this and bridges the gap between optimistic and guided execution engines by extracting accurate hints from the execution results and providing them to stragglers.
+Furthermore, \sys does not rely on the accuracy of hints for safety, does not affect the liveness of the underlying protocol and does not introduce any overhead on the critical path of consensus.
 This reestablishes the initial security vision of Bitcoin with minimal overhead.
-Our evaluation of \sys shows that straggling nodes can, depending on the workload, execute blocks up to 30\% faster with the help of the execution hints.
+Our evaluation of \sys shows that stragglers can, depending on the workload, execute blocks over 300\% faster.

 In summary, we provide the following contributions: